nisrulz/android-tips-tricks/Readme.md

 If you would like to contribute by translating this doc, please do so by sending a PR which follows the below points
 + Make sure the filename is `README-language.md` i.e `README-English.md`, `README-Greek.md`, etc.
 + The original content/formatting is retained in the translated doc.
-+ Check for grammer and spelling mistakes before hand.
++ Check for grammar and spelling mistakes before hand.

 #### Credits
 This curated cheatsheet includes tips and tricks that I have been following in my workflow as well as those being suggested/followed by other android devs worldwide.I have tried to add direct links wherever I could remember, giving people due credit who have explained the concepts.
-If  you think I have missed any , then either send a PR or open an issue and I will fix it asap.
+If you think I have missed any, then either send a PR or open an issue and I will fix it asap.

 > If you found this cheatsheet helpful or you learned something today and want to thank me, consider [buying me a cup of](https://www.paypal.me/nisrulz) :coffee: